learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

     erb :friends
   end
 ```
-In friends.erb, we want to show each item in the array inside of it's own `<h2>` tag.
+In friends.erb, we want to show each item in the array inside of its own `<h2>` tag.
 Unfortunately this won't work:

 ```
 #BAD EXAMPLE
 <h2><%= @friends %></h2>
 ```

-Instead, we'll have to use iteration with the `.each` method to loop through each item in the array and put it in it's separate `<h2>` tag.
-Let's start with the iterator - notice that I'm using erb tags that don't display the evaluated expression:
+Instead, we'll have to use iteration with the `.each` method to loop through each item in the array and put it in its separate `<h2>` tag.
+Let's start with the iterator - notice that we're using erb tags that don't display the evaluated expression:

 ```
 <% @friends.each do |friend| %>